profsmith89/ctps-site/ales/_sources/chap01.md

      I sat there with Sally.
 ```

 To a human, a paragraph break contains no characters.
-It might be tempting then to assume that to a computer a paragraph is represented by the empty string.
+It might be tempting then to assume that to a computer a paragraph break is represented by the empty string.
 But as we discussed earlier, if `readline` returns the empty string, then that means there are no more lines left in the story.

 > What makes a paragraph break look different to a computer than the end of a story?

 Make sure you've paused and thought about the question above before reading on.

 As we learned in Chapter 1, every file line ends with a newline character (`\n`) that doesn't get visibly printed, but is there to tell the computer when printing to start a new line.
-A paragraph break then is string containing a newline character and nothing else.
+A paragraph break then is a string containing a newline character and nothing else.
 In code, a paragraph break occurs when `the_line == '\n'`.

 Inside the `while True` loop of your script, add the following if-statement after the existing print-statement.
 Make sure that the first two lines have the same amount of indentation as the line before them.